PROFILE

 remains severely limited by lack of facilities.

-Only about 30% of junior secondary school
+About 99.1% of junior secondary school graduates

-secondary schools, and only about 35% of senior
+schools, and only about 34.4% of senior

 secondary school graduates are able to gain